Heinrich Pyramid Misconceptions (Updated)

 Better Root Cause Analysis

-Perhaps it is time to learn about advanced root cause analysis and how it can be applied to small incidents that could cause major accidents (precursor incidents) and how this can be done in an efficient manner.
+Perhaps it is time to learn about advanced root cause analysis and how to apply it to small incidents that could lead to major accidents (precursor incidents), and how to do so efficiently.

 Call us at 865-539-2139 or e-mail us by CLICKING HERE to learn more about TapRooT® Root Cause Analysis and how it can help you stop major accidents.

-Or, attend one of our TapRooT® Courses to learn to use the TapRooT® System.
+Or, attend a TapRooT® Course to learn to use the TapRooT® System.
 Click on the link below for a list of the dates and locations of upcoming TapRooT® Training Courses:

 https://store.taproot.com/courses